 One of the byproducts of remembering what God has done in the past is that we receive hope for what He will do in the future.
 That exactly what we see in the second part of this Psalm.
 The reason that memory is tied to hope is because everyone of these promises found in the end of this song are tied to what God has already done.
 And if we are not sure of what God has done in the past we will never find hope in what He will do in the future.

 In verse 15 we read of God’s provision: I will bless her with plenty; I will fill her poor with food.
 The Jewish travelers singing this song would get to this verse and remember the 40 years that their ancestors spent wandering in the wilderness.
 One of the amazing things that God did while His people wandered was the way that He took care of their basic needs.
 When they were thirsty He provided water from a rock, when they were hungry He provided mana that covered the ground like dew and gave them quail from the skies.
-In those 40 years of wandering the Children of Israel didn’t plow the ground, plant, or harvest, but there was food and water enough to spare.
+In those 40 years of wandering the Children of Israel’s clothes never wore out, they didn’t plow the ground, plant, or harvest, yet there was food and water enough to spare.
 God had blessed His children with plenty.

-Even today there is a sense of joy in the gathering of the Jewish people.
-It is a joy that we see of people who understand what God has done and those who live in hope for what God is going to do.
-The celebration on the other side of the Red Sea with Miriam and the women accompanying with tambourines, to the victorious trumpets that shook and finally tumbled the walls of Jericho, to the beautiful hymns of David that we continue to sing in our churches today, the joy has overflowed.
-It is a joy mingled with hope and expectation.
+Today if you were to attend a Jewish gathering you would be struck by their joy that exists in their gatherings.
+It is a joy that comes from an understanding of what God has done and those who live in hope for what God is going to do.
+They have always celebrated God’s presence in their lives whether it was the celebration on the other side of the Red Sea with Miriam and the women accompanying with tambourines, or the victorious trumpets that shook and finally tumbled the walls of Jericho, or the beautiful hymns of David that we continue to sing in our churches today.
+Their joy, mingled with hope and expectation, overflows.

 Verse 17 talks about the presence of God: Here I will increase the power of David; my anointed one will be a light for my people.
 This idea of light is found all throughout scripture as a metaphor of God’s presence and the hope that exists in our relationship with Him.
-God is light and He intensifies, fulfills, and glorifies our lives.
+God is light and His light shines in our lives.
 He takes us and leads us through the darkness into an ever-growing experience of vitality and productivity.